-As an educational space for higher education, Pablo de Olavide University is at the service of society and is defined as a place of reflection and critical thinking committed to contributing to progress, with the teaching of respect for fundamental rights and public liberties, with the promotion of equality between women and men, solidarity and human values and the response to the needs and problems of contemporary society.
+As a higher education space, Pablo de Olavide University is at the service of society and is defined as a place of reflection and critical thinking committed to contributing to progress, with the teaching of respect for fundamental rights and public liberties, with the promotion of equality between women and men, solidarity and human values,and the response to the needs and problems of contemporary society.

-The university seeks the broadest social projection of its activities, establishing in this way channels of collaboration and assistance to society to contribute and support social, economic and cultural progress.
-It also encourages the participation of members of its university community in activities and projects of international cooperation and solidarity, as well as the realization of activities and initiatives that contribute to the promotion of equality between men and women, permanent support for people with special needs, the culture of peace, sustainable development and respect for the environment.
+The University seeks the broadest social projection of its activities, establishing in this way channels of collaboration and assistance to society to contribute and support social, economic and cultural progress.
+It also encourages the participation of members of its University community in activities and projects of international cooperation and solidarity, as well as the realisation of activities and initiatives that contribute to the promotion of equality between men and women, permanent support for people with special needs, the culture of peace, sustainable development and respect for the environment.

-Pablo de Olavide University (UPO) has a very recent life, only 22 years of existence, but it is this brief period of time that has positioned itself as a dynamic and enterprising centre.
-In research, we occupy the second position in the scientific production of the Spanish public universities according to the publication of the magazine Psicothema 2017.
+Pablo de Olavide University (UPO) has a very recent life, only 22 years of existence, but it is this brief period of time that has positioned it as a dynamic and enterprising centre.
+In research, the University holds the second position in the scientific production of the Spanish public universities according to the publication of the magazine ‘Psicothema’, 2017.

-It is a unique campus of more than 400 hectares with sports facilities and new generation laboratories to serve our students and researchers.
-Currently, more than 1000 teachers, more than 12,000 undergraduate and postgraduate students are the human factor of our university, being one of the most important pillars in the organization and structure of the university world of the UPO.
+It is a unique campus of more than 400 hectares with sports facilities and new generation laboratories to serve its students and researchers.
+Currently, more than 1,000 teachers and more than 12,000 undergraduate and postgraduate students are the human factor of our University, being one of the most important pillars in the organisation and structure of the university world of the UPO.

-41 degrees in 7 different faculties are offered: Computer Science in the School of Engineering, 4 Degrees in Business Sciences, 3 Degrees in Experimental Sciences, with Biotechnology and Nutrition as main studies.
-3 Degrees in Social Sciences, 4 Degrees in Law and 5 Degrees in Humanities form the basis of this young university.
+There are 41 degrees offered in seven different faculties: Computer Science in the School of Engineering, four degrees in Business Sciences, three degrees in Experimental Sciences, with Biotechnology and Nutrition as main studies.
+Three degrees in Social Sciences, four degrees in Law and five degrees in Humanities form the basis of this young university.

-Each faculty generates at least 4 double degrees that allow our students the possibility of doing 2 degrees at a time in only 10 semesters.
+Each faculty generates at least four double degrees that allow students the possibility of studying for two degrees at a time in only ten semesters.
 UPO also has a private academic centre attached to it.
-This centre – San Isidoro Centro Universitario is at the forefront of teaching in Spain.
+This centre –San Isidoro Centro Universitario is at the forefront of teaching in Spain.
 San Isidoro is also an honorary collaborator of ECSS Sevilla 2020.

-The Faculty of Sports Sciences was created in 2004, and there have been 15 promotions of graduated students already, with a total of 1,633 people working from all over the world.
+The Faculty of Sports Sciences was created in 2004, and there have been 15 promotions of graduated students already, with a total of 1,633 people working all around the world.